arishboteco/boteco-website/README.md

 ## Custom Fonts

-Place your own font files in `assets/fonts/` using the filenames `boteco-font.woff2` or `boteco-font.woff`.
-The stylesheet will try to load these files first.
+Place your own font file(s) in `assets/fonts/` using the original file name and extension of the downloaded font.
+For example, `Fraunces-VariableFont_SOFT,WONK,opsz,wght.ttf`.
+Update the CSS `@font-face` rule to reference this file.
 If the directory is empty the site falls back to the Fraunces typeface served from Google Fonts.

 ## License